Doctor of Philosophy in Family Therapy

-A student seeking the doctoral degree in Family Studies must take the 4-part First Year Qualifying Examination in Family Studies before completing 18 semester credit hours.
+A student seeking the doctoral degree in Family Studies must take a 4-part First Year Program Examination in Family Studies before completing 18 semester credit hours.
 An acceptable passing score for each section is required.
 Only one re-take is allowed.

-All students are required to complete all course work on the degree plan prior to taking the comprehensive qualifying examinations.
-The only exception to this rule is that a Family Therapy student may be completing the final semester of internship during the semester when the comprehensive qualifying examination is taken.
-A student should enroll for the first semester of dissertation (FS 6983) during the semester when the comprehensive qualifying examination is taken.
+All students are required to complete all course work on the degree plan prior to taking qualifying examinations.
+The only exception to this rule is that a Family Therapy student may complete the final semester of internship during the semester when the qualifying examination is taken.
+A student should enroll for the first semester of dissertation (FS 6983) during the semester when the qualifying examination is taken.

 A comprehensive oral examination will include a defense of the dissertation and the research on which it is based, as well as questions concerning the major.
 The final examination may only be repeated one time.